 Electrical signals control the beating of your heart.
 They tell your heart muscle when to contract, a process known as conduction.
-When you have heart block, there is interference with the electrical signals that usually move from the top chambers of your heart (the atria) to the bottom chambers of your heart (the ventricles).
+The normal timing of heartbeats is generated in the upper chamber of the heart (atria) in a structure called the sinus node.
+When you have heart block, there is interference with the electrical signals that usually move from the atria to the ventricles.
 These signals tell your heart when to beat.
 This is known as a conduction disorder.
 If the electrical signals can’t move from your atria to your ventricles, they can’t tell your ventricles to contract and pump blood correctly.

 In most cases of heart block, the signals slow down, but do not completely stop.
 Heart block is categorized as first-, second-, or third-degree: